Vonage multiparty video reaches 5,000 live interactive participants, improving interactive broadcast quality, layouts and recording

-In our recent platform update, we increased the maximum number of video and audio streams in a composed recording or live interactive broadcast for all customers.
+In a recent platform update, we increased the maximum number of video and audio streams viewable in a composed recording or a composed live streaming broadcast for all customers.
 To accommodate more video participants and video streams in the composed layout, we increased the maximum number of supported video streams from 9 to 16.
 Similarly, we increased the number of audio-only participants from 9 to 50 total participants in recordings and broadcasts.

 For example, our Best Fit layout type will automatically increase to a 4x4 grid layout, and customers have the option of customizing it to display up to 16 video streams.
 For audio, the first 50 audio streams published to the session will be included in the recordings and broadcasts.